Ways to take action and get involved to preserve our Quality of Life

 Please notify the Plymouth Airport directly of your noise complaints or concerns.

-Phone: (508) 746-2020 Email: mcardillo@plymouth-ma.gov
+Phone: (508) 746-2020 Email: mcardillo@plymouth-ma.gov and cc the CAC Chair, Adam Bond, abond@adambondlaw.com

 The Airport Commission wants to hear from more of us if you are impacted, upset, disturbed by the noise from the loud, low flying planes, the repetition of training school circling over the same areas, the jets ignoring the noise abatement policy, the JETS period!
 As many times that you are impacted, if you don’t let the airport know every time, they don’t know you are impacted.